jdonnerstag/pyfwf_db/README.rst

   took ages.
 We applied partitioning, and all sort of tricks to speed up ingest and lookups, but it remained painful, slow and also comparatively expensive.
-  We've tested it on-premise and in public clouds, including rather big boxes with sufficient I/O and network bandwidth.
+  We've tested it on-premise and in public clouds, including rather big boxes with lots of I/O and network bandwidth.
 - We tried NoSql but following best pratices, it is adviced to create a schema that matches your queries best.
-Hence more complexity in the ingest layer.
-This and because network latency for queries didn't go away, did not make us happy.
+Hence complexity in the ingest layer, and more storage needed.
+This and because network latency for queries didn't go away, it did not make us happy.
-- We also tried converting the source files into hdf5 and similar formats, but (a) it still requires injest and it wasn't especially fast, and (b) many of these formats are columnar.
+- We also tried converting the source files into hdf5 and similar formats, but (a) it still requires injest, including the hassle with redelivered files, and (b) many (not all) of these formats are columnar.
 Which is good for analytics, but doesn't help with our use case.
-- Several of us have laptops with 24GB RAM and we initially started with a 5GB data set of uncompressed fixed-width files.
+- Several of us have laptops with 24GB RAM and we initially started small with a 5GB data set of uncompressed fixed-width files.
 We tried to load them with Pandas, but quickly run into out-of-memory exceptions, even with in-stream filtering of records upon ingest.
 There are several blogs alluding to a factor 5 between raw data and memory consumption.
 Once loaded, the performance was perfect.
-- With our little lib,
+- With this little lib,

-   - we almost avoid load or ingest jobs.
-We can start using new files immediately when they arrive (not enough time for grab another coffee)
+   - We almost avoid load or ingest jobs.
+There is not enough time to grab another coffee, to make the data accessible to your business logic.
+Redelivered files and file schema evolution is no problem any more.
-   - A full index scan, takes less then 2 mins on our standard business laptops (with SDD), which is many times faster than the other options, and on low-cost hardware (vs big boxes and high-speed networks).
+   - An index scan on a full production data set, takes less then 2 mins on our standard business laptops (with SDD), which is many times faster than the other options we tested, and on low-cost hardware (vs big boxes and high-speed networks).
-   - With Numpy based indexes, the solution is very fast to determine the line number.
-     Loading the line from disc and converting the required fields / columns from bytes into consumable data types, is a bit slower compared to in-memory preprocessed Pandas dataframes.
-But we need to do millions of lookups, and in our use cases, we don't need to re-read lines that often.
-Where required, we cache the converted object.
-Numpy is good, but not a good fit for our problem.
-   - We've tested it with 100GB data sets (our individual file size usually is <10GB), approaching memory limits for full table (in-memory) indexes.
-Obviously depending on the number of rows and keys.
+   - We've tested it with 100GB data sets (our individual file size usually is <10GB), gradually approaching memory limits for (in-memory) indexes.
+   - We happily develop, debug and test our applications on our laptop, with full size (anonmized) data sets.

 Installation
 ============

-Just use pip.
-You must have 'git' installed as well.
+Standard python `pip`.

 .. code-block:: Python